In 1861 in Manhattan, Kansas, the Curran girls have expectations of what their lives will be.

 DreamWalker explores the meaning behind images revealed in more than three decades of the author's meticulously kept dream journals.
 A corporate executive turned entrepreneur, Duffey utilizes her dreams to bolster her intuition by utilizing subliminal messages she receives in the quiet of the night.
 She shares how sound decisions were made and fears conquered.
 The author provides insight into understanding common dream symbols, and she includes those specific to her life as a woman working in a fast paced and competitive environment.

 "Can't never did anything.“ These are words that Sigurd, a North Dakota Boy lived by.
 In this memoir he reminisces about growing up during the Great Depression, and shares stories of how he became Executive VP and CEO of three major corporations.
+The book was published by Sigurd's wife, Elizabeth Williams Medhus, after his death.

 Start with a man motivated by fear, hemmed in by rules and regulations, knowing his obligations, but not aware of his feelings, with an eye strictly focused on an uncertain future of heavenly happiness.
 Where is this man really going and where will he end up?
 Only when he questioned the rules, rebelled, and set off on his own path did he begin to become free enough to grow and become more fully human.
 "Journey to Joy" takes you on a walk with him on his spiritual path to freedom and joy.